pytransitions/transitions/README.md

     - keyword: `timeout` (int, optional) -- if passed, an entered state will timeout after `timeout` seconds
     - keyword: `on_timeout` (string/callable, optional) -- will be called when timeout time has been reached
     - will raise an `AttributeError` when `timeout` is set but `on_timeout` is not
+    - Note: A timeout is triggered in a thread.
+This implies several limitations (e.g. catching Exceptions raised in timeouts).
+Consider an event queue for more sophisticated applications.

 * **Tags** -- adds tags to states
     - keyword: `tags` (list, optional) -- assigns tags to a state